SyncfusionExamples/Creating-a-Doughnut-Chart-for-the-World-s-Biggest-Rice-Exporting-Countries/README.md

 This article explains how to create a doughnut chart to visualize the largest rice exporting countries in the world.

 ![Demo](https://github.com/SyncfusionExamples/Creating-a-Doughnut-Chart-for-the-World-s-Biggest-Rice-Exporting-Countries/assets/103025761/f5bcc41c-496a-43f6-a4e0-e5458fb1096b)

+ ## Troubleshooting
+#### Path too long exception
+If you are facing path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.

 For a step-by-step procedure, refer to the [Rice Export Doughnut Blog](https://www.syncfusion.com/blogs/post/wpf-doughnut-chart-rice-exporting-countries.aspx).